The Cloud Trend

 Cloud is one of the MSPs top opportunity drivers for the future.
 But nearly two thirds – 62% of respondents cited cloud as one of the things that keep them up at night– CompTIA.

-Although this is ironic, but MSPs worry about the changing technological trends.
-They need to adapt quickly to manage different cloud based solutions, while providing value add to the customers.
+Although ironic, MSPs worry about the changing technological trends.
+They need to adapt quickly to manage different cloud-based solutions while providing value add to the customers.
 Also, cloud selling requires additional training and specialization that can be time-consuming and costly.

 - Changing customer behavior and their rising expectations

 Customers’ rising expectations and their different demands like always on communication and innovative, customized solutions make these millennials quite different from earlier generations of customers.

 They are well-educated and better informed about digital and cloud-based solutions.
 This advanced knowledge has changed their buying behavior, resulting in an ‘analysis-paralysis’ paradox- they over-analyze a selling and buying situation which eventually holds them back and delays their purchase decisions.
 So, this affects the new breed of managed services providers as thinking of new ways to satisfy and add value to their offerings for such kind of customers is a great challenge.

 - Commoditization of the sector

 Commoditization is still an ongoing fear for many MSPs.
 It comes from ‘me-too’ scenario, where almost all managed cloud service providers look alike.
-It becomes difficult for an MSP to outstand himself in this increasingly crowded cloud marketplace where all are offering similar tools and technologies, and multiple cloud features at decreasing prices.
+It becomes difficult for an MSP to outshine in this increasingly crowded cloud marketplace where all are offering similar tools and technologies, and multiple features at decreasing prices.

 In such a situation, customers wait for the market to shake out and prices to stabilize.
 Making these customers buy is a challenge for MSPs as these customers find it difficult to identify differences, expertise, and capabilities and tend to go with brands or names they are familiar with.
 This is a missed opportunity on differentiation for MSPs struggling to stand out from the crowd.

 - Consistently providing quality services, without automation

-Providing quality service, on time and on budget to customers while maintaining a strong working relationship with them is another biggest challenge for MSPs.
+Providing quality service, on time and on a budget to customers while maintaining a strong working relationship with them is another biggest challenge for MSPs.